Home > DTI Ratio Explained

 How do student loans affect DTI if they are deferred?+

-Can I get approved above the standard DTI limits?+
+Can I get approved above 43% DTI?+